 How Does Sclerotherapy Work?

 The treatment is outpatient and is conducted in your doctor’s office.
-A chemical is first injected directly into the problematic veins, which is meant to irritate the vein walls.
+A chemical is injected directly into the problematic veins, irritating the vein walls.
 Other injections are given around the affected area as well.

-The treatment area is then massaged to ensure the chemical is evenly distributed around the varicose veins.
-You are then given a pair of compression stockings to wear on each leg.
+The treatment area is massaged to ensure the chemical is evenly distributed around the varicose veins.
+You are then given a pair of compression stockings on each leg.

-With the stockings in place, your doctor will observe you for a short time before you are cleared to return home.
+With the stockings in place, your doctor will observe you briefly before you are cleared to return home.

 The treatment causes the walls of the vein to stick together.
-This prevents the blood from pooling inside the veins, but it also affects blood flow.
-To prevent possible side effects of sclerotherapy, your doctor will recommend that you take daily walks to improve blood circulation.
-You should also wear compression stockings as directed every day.
+This prevents the blood from pooling inside the veins and affects blood flow.
+To prevent possible side effects of sclerotherapy, your doctor will recommend taking daily walks to improve blood circulation.
+Also wear compression stockings as directed every day.
 You will keep up this regimen for the next two or three weeks.

-You are free to engage in your regular activities and return to work the day following treatment.
+You can engage in regular activities and return to work the day after treatment.
 Sclerotherapy should not interfere with any activities, including exercise.

 How Long Does Sclerotherapy Take to Work?